Key Contributor: Isabelle Bay, Chartered Physiotherapist

 How can exercise help to manage Osteoporosis?

-If you have been diagnosed with osteoporosis or osteopenia and would like to exercise in a managed and controlled environment to maintain your bone density, reduce the risk of fracture and maintain your activity levels, we have developed a 6 week Pilates and osteoporosis programme for management and prevention.
+If you have been diagnosed with Osteoporosis or Osteopenia and would like to exercise in a managed and controlled environment to maintain your bone density, reduce the risk of fracture and maintain your activity levels, we have developed a 6 week Pilates and osteoporosis programme for management and prevention.

 The 6 week Pilates and osteoporosis management programme includes: